Symple85/RoD/README.md

 # RoD
 IT CURRENTLY NEEDS THE NEWEST TEST VERSION OF MUDLET FOR THE MAP STUFF TO WORK PROPERLY! https://make.mudlet.org/snapshots/
+You need to enable MSDP from the world settings menu before connecting to the world or reconnect if it's installed while connected.

 This is a set of mudlet maps, scripts, triggers and aliases for Mudlet and Realms of Despair.